 Healthcare is a right, not a privilege.
 It is necessary to a quality life.
 Ultimately, we need to move to a single-payer system.
 This must be a thoughtful process, because our national healthcare industry (insurance and providers) represents a sixth of the economy.
 Healthcare employs almost 500,000 people and comprises $2.5 trillion of the U.S. economy.
 We have the ability to provide healthcare for all while protecting current jobs.
 We cannot follow the slash-and-burn approach proposed by the current Congress.

-The first step is to address the ACA and to make sure all states sign onto the Medicaid expansion.
+The first step is to shore up the ACA and to make sure all states sign onto the Medicaid expansion.
 Then we must initiate a transition to Medicare for all.
 This will take time.
 Immediate change would cost jobs and negatively impact the economy.
 The current healthcare plan reduces coverage, drives up costs and increases profits for the insurance industry.

 Of specific concern in the 5th District is access to healthcare.
 All but two of the counties within the District are rural and are challenged by closing hospitals and the lack of providers.
 I support: